padloc/padloc/packages/core/design-overview.md

 ## Secure, Trustless Key Exchange

-Adam and Eve are both Padlock users.
+Adam and Eve are both **padloc** users.
 Adam is an admin of the vault `V` and wants to add Eve as a member.
 Before Adam can add Eve to the vault, he first needs to receive and verify her public key `pE`.
 Likewise, Eve needs to receive and verify the vaults public key `pV`.
 In other words, a secure key